MeitalRann/StackOverflow-Question-Tagging-Toolkit/README.md

 # StackOverflow Question Tagging Toolkit
-This toolkit provides a StacOverflow question embedding using LDA/BERT/LDA+BERT and an DNN based tags prediction.
+This toolkit provides a StacOverflow question embedding using LDA/BERT/LDA+BERT and a DNN based tags prediction.

 ## Introduction
 This project intended to predict tags to StackOverflow question.
 It contains text embedding using 3 methods as suggested in: